diana-hep/oamap/README.rst

     object-L-L-M [0 1]
     object-L-L-Di8 [4 5]

-Using the flexibility of the mask-offset, the missing values may be skipped in the data (as above) or filled with placeholders (as in Apache Arrow).
+Using the flexibility of the mask-offset, the missing values may be skipped in the data (as above) or filled with placeholders (as in `Apache Arrow <https://arrow.apache.org/>`_).

 Datasets and partitions
 -----------------------